Logotype for Embla Medical

 • Bionic prosthetics represent 18-25% of US prosthetics sales, with strong growth even before the coverage expansion.

-• Medicare insures about 15% of the US population but covers 30-35% of patients in prosthetic clinics, making it a key short-term growth driver.
+• Medicare insures about 15% of the US population but covers 30-35% of prosthetic clinic patients, making it a key short-term growth driver.

-• Commercial payers, covering over half of O&P patients, typically follow Medicare policy with a lag of 1-2 years, creating a medium to long-term growth opportunity.
+• Commercial payers cover over half of O&P patients and typically follow Medicare policy with a lag of 1-2 years, creating a medium to long-term growth opportunity.

 • The coverage expansion is expected to drive a "K-level shift," increasing eligibility for advanced devices and supporting mid- to long-term growth.